top of page

 1. What’s your story?
 How did you get into all these languages?

-I always wanted to learn a lot of languages, and I knew I could make that dream come true if I moved abroad, so I moved to Britain and then France when I turned 18, and then I just never stopped.
+I always wanted to learn a lot of languages, and I knew I could make that dream come true if I moved abroad.
+So I moved to Britain and then to France when I turned 18—and then I just never stopped.
+Later, I studied Russian at a French university.
+I like a challenge, I get bored when things are too easy.

 2. Which language(s) do you wish you could spend more time practising?